junxit/us-congress-bills-119/metadata.md

 - 2025-01-27 — Introduced in Senate
 - 2025-01-27 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2025-02-05 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with amendments favorably.
+- 2025-06-02 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz with amendments.
+With written report No. 119-26.
+- 2025-06-02 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz with amendments.
+With written report No. 119-26.
+- 2025-06-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 88.